Understanding colour is imperative for your business branding and marketing.

-Blue suggests confidence, reliably and responsibility.
-In business blue is calming and reduces tension or fear.
-Consumers feel: comforted, faithful, conservative, understanding, clarity, confident, calm and trusting.
-Blue is best used for corporate companies where trust and dependability is a must.
-Hi-tech computer technology businesses can benefit from blue the most.
+Blue suggests confidence, reliability and responsibility.
+In business, blue is calming and reduces tension or fear.
+Consumers feel: comforted, faithful, conservative, understanding, clear, confident, calm and trusting.
+Blue is best used for corporate companies where trust and dependability are a must.
+Hi-tech computer technology businesses can benefit from the blue the most.

 Black suggests authority, power and control.
 Consumers feel: bold, serious and luxurious.
 It conveys protection, comfort, sophistication, formality, seduction, mystery, endings and beginnings.
 Negative meanings include being depressive, withholding, conservative, serious, sad and, well, negative.
 Black is beneficial for businesses selling luxury or supplication.
 Black packaging can make an item appear more expensive or have a higher price point.
 It creates a classy and formal impression.

 Of course, there are exceptions to every rule.
 As with everything, these associations are not absolute ‘do-or-die’ rules, but they are definitely worth keeping in mind during your business life.

 Before I let you go, I’m going to give you a few things to think about when choosing a colour for your brand identity — food for thought if you will!